-Next week we’ll look at what happens once your job application is successful and you’re invited to interview.
-We’ll talk in detail about how to prepare for interviews and how to perform in them.
+Next week we’ll be looking at the Speaking test in more detail.
 If you want to get started straight away, go to the To do list for Week 2.

 You can always use the To do icon at the top of the page to see what’s coming up or go back to previous weeks and catch up.